4paradigm/OpenMLDB/docs/en/data_import.md

 `bulk load` makes the data inserting process executing first.
 Then the importer generates all the segments, and sends to the loader directly.
 The loader can rebuild all the segments in linear time and complete the whole data importing process.

 We call the data `data region` and binlog is part of `data region`.
 And multiple segment are called `index region`. `data region` is sent in batches during the importer scans data source. `index region` is sent after all data are processed, and it may be sent in batches if the size exceeds the limit of the loader's rpc.
-When the last `index region` part is sent, the whole imporing process completes.
+When the last `index region` part is sent, the whole importing process completes.

 ### Bulk Load Usage